Debt-to-Income Ratio (DTI): What It Is and Why It Matters

 If you have a high DTI (many student lenders have a threshold between 20–30%), the good news is that you can better it.
 Broadly, there are three ways you can improve this for your application:

 Lower your debt: by paying off some of your debt faster, you’ll improve your DTI.
 Research the pros and cons to see if refinancing is a good option for you.
-Or, if your lenders allow prepayment, rework your budget to free up more money to make early debt payments (these tools can help you manage a budget, so you can do just that).
+Or, if your lenders allow prepayment, rework your budget to free up more money to make early debt payments (here are some popular budgeting tools, so you can do just that).

 Increase your income: or you can try lowering your DTI from the other half of the ratio.
-Consider your current commitments to see if you have time to take on additional work (e.g. a part-time job), or request a raise at work.
-And some debt—like student loans—while increasing DTI in the short term, ends up benefiting you in the long run.
+Consider your current commitments to see if you have time to take on additional work (e.g. a part-time job), or negotiate your salary at work.
+And some debt — like student loans — while increasing DTI in the short term, ends up benefiting you in the long run.
 After all, many of our borrowers were able to switch jobs and increase their salaries after going through programs at our partner schools.

 Add a co-borrower: Climb Credit applications give you the option to add another person to your loan.
 If you have a high DTI, someone in your life with a low DTI may be a good co-borrower.
 With Climb loans, as long as the co-borrower qualifies, so does the main applicant.